 In addition to being HR-related, your qualifying recertification activities must be at least 45 minutes in length and tie to the corresponding Exam Content Outline of a certification from HR Certification Institute® (HRCI®).

 To calculate the number of recertification credit hours for each activity:

 - Count only the educational time spent.
 Do not include registration, meals, breaks, pre-work, homework or other non-educational parts of the activity.

-Recertification credit hours are calculated to the nearest quarter hour.
-For example, if a one-day workshop includes five hours and 20 minutes of actual educational time, the number of recertification credit hours awarded would be rounded to 5.25.
+- Calculate recertification credit hours to the nearest quarter hour.
+For example, if a one-day workshop includes five hours and 20 minutes of actual educational time, you should round the number of recertification credit hours to 5.25.

 Calculating Credit for CEUs, CLEs and College and University Courses

 HRCI accepts continuing education units (CEUs) awarded through the International Association for Continuing Education and Training (IACET).

 IACET guidelines state that an agency can award one CEU (comparable to one semester credit hour) for every 10 hours of classroom time.
 For example, a course awarded 3 CEUs using IACET criteria is

 If the program does not show that the CEUs were set using IACET guidelines, HRCI will then award recertification credits on an hour-for-hour equivalent.